 Format a value as a date

-- Add a new mapper and choose Format: Date.
+3. Add new mapper and choose Format: Date.

 Create new date